 Google Keyword Analysis

 An essential tool for keyword research is Google’s keyword planner.
 It’s a free tool designed to help Google AdWords users pick which keywords to choose for their ads.
 But it’s used by everyone for its massive amount of data on keywords.
 The first step is to create a free AdWords account.
 Then from the tools menu choose the keyword planner.
 This tool allows you to utilize Google’s massive search data.
 This is the best way to check for keyword search volume and competition and lots of other parameters.

 You simply tell Google your landing page, your product or service, your product category, and your targeted country.
 By using your product and category, Google then generates customized keywords that are suitable for your business.
 There are many more options like being able to generate keywords with a specific word in them.
 You can also exclude some keywords with “Negative keywords” option.
 A good way to find even more keywords is by using the multiplying words option, that sort of mashes up more than one keyword together and show you results.

 Adding an extra layer of specificity is always advisable when it comes to choosing keywords.
 Long-tail keywords are usually three or more words that are highly specific to your products.
 The key here is that anyone looking for this keyword phrase knows exactly what they want and are probably customers.
 Another plus side of long-tail keywords is that they have less competition so bigger chance of ranking higher.

 A good way to find long-tail keywords is by using the previously mentioned multiplier tool in Google Keyword Planner.
-Most of the results will be nonsense, just mixing and matching words, but once in a while you strike gold.
-Another way is to simply type a keyword in the Google search engine and check the searches related in the bottom of the screen.
+Most of the results will be nonsense, just mixing and matching words, but once in a while, you strike gold.
+Another way is to simply type a keyword in the Google search engine and check the searches related to the bottom of the screen.